The University of Newcastle

 The Bachelor of Mechatronics Engineering (Honours) is concerned with the synergy of electrical, computer and mechanical technologies that lead to new solutions to industrial problems.
 You might build robots, or unmanned aircraft, design bionic implants or even energy harvesting equipment.
 Mechatronics engineers are involved in the technical design, automation and operational performance of the electromechanical systems used in industries such as defence, advanced manufacturing, mining and health.

-Career opportunities: Industrial automation engineer, robotics designer, smart infrastructure designer, avionics engineer.
+Industrial automation engineer, robotics designer, smart infrastructure designer, avionics engineer.
 Industries include robotics, aerospace, chemical, defence, automotive, marine, manufacturing, mining or finance.
-Complete one extra year of study and broaden your options with the Master of Professional Engineering.

-Honours: All graduates will be awarded Bachelor of Engineering (Honours), with graded honours awarded based on merit.
+All graduates will be awarded Bachelor of Mechatronics Engineering (Honours), with graded honours awarded based on merit.

 Assumed knowledge: Mathematics Advanced (Band 5 or above).
 Applicants who have achieved less than Band 5 may need additional study and/or assistance to successfully complete the mathematics requirement of the program.

 Recommended studies: Mathematics Extension 1 or higher, any 2 units of science.
 Applicants who have not studied science are encouraged to take a bridging course.
 Bridging and enabling courses.

 If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.

 If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission.

 If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree.